shaongitbd/onuze/POSTS_API.md

 # Onuze - Posts API Endpoints

-This document describes the available API endpoints for managing posts in the SecureThread application.
+This document describes the available API endpoints for managing posts in the Onuze application.

 ## Core Post Endpoints